HONORARY Consulate of Malaysia in Bulgaria

 You are advised to renew your passport six (6) months prior to its expiry date.

-The passport is proof of Malaysian citizenship.
 Every Malaysian citizen abroad should have valid proof of his/her citizenship at all times.
 Life is unpredictable, you may suddenly need to travel to Malaysia.
-It is much better to renew the passport six (6) months in advance, instead of worrying about renewing your passport or your child’s passport in an emergency.
-Adults who wait more than five years cannot renew an expired passport by mail.
-You will have to apply in person and pay an extra fee.
+It is much better to renew the passport six (6) months in advance than worrying about it in an emergency.

 If you do not have a valid Malaysian passport with valid reason and you have an urgent need to travel, the Embassy is able to issue an emergency certificate under very specific and limited circumstances, which is valid only for A ONE WAY trip to Malaysia.
 Failure to plan adequately ahead for business or personal travel does not constitute an emergency.
-Please send us an e-mail to mwbucharest@kln.gov.my and mwbucharest@itcnet.ro, please include the following information:
+Please send an e-mail to mwbucharest@kln.gov.my and mwbucharest@itcnet.ro, please include the following information:

-Name and Contact Information; and
+• Name and Contact Information;

-You may arrange a courier to collect your new passport or you may delegate someone to pick up the passport on your behalf once it is ready, by sending us an email at mwbucharest@kln.gov.my or mwbucharest@itcnet.ro and advising us of the name, identification type, and identification number that said person will present.
+You may arrange a courier to collect your new passport or you may delegate someone to pick up the passport on your behalf once it is ready, by sending an email at mwbucharest@kln.gov.my or mwbucharest@itcnet.ro and advising us of the name, identification type, and identification number that said person will present.
 He/she must bring:

 Passports for minors may be picked up by one of their parents or legal guardians or a designated representative.
 The minor applicant does not need to come to the Embassy.

-2) Visa Application (All issues related to visa applications MUST REFER to the Embassy of Malaysia in Bucharest, Romania.
-Honorary Consulate of Malaysia will not be able to issue Malaysian Visa)
+(All issues related to VISA applications must be referred to the Embassy of Malaysia in Bucharest – Romania.
+Honorary consulate of Malaysia will not be able to issue Malaysian VISA)

 Flight booking confirmation and hotel bookings are requested during visa submission but the consular officer might request any other documents which may be relevant after submission of application.

-We need at least 2-3 working days to process.
-It might take longer if additional documentation is required.
-There is NO urgent visa processing service, you may apply for your visa in due time prior to enter Malaysia.
+*There is NO urgent visa processing service, you may apply for your visa in due time prior to enter Malaysia.

 Please be aware that you might be denied entry if you are entering Malaysia for short-term stay but the total duration of your stay in Malaysia in a year exceeds 180 days.

-3) Marriage
+Marriage

 Yes.
 If you’re robbed, assaulted or otherwise victimized in a foreign country, you should contact the Embassy or Honorary Consulate as soon as possible.
 Our staff can connect you to resources, including local lawyers who speak English; contact family and friends (with your permission); update you on the status of your case; and connect you with local medical or emergency services.